 - PHEOG – The Pete Holtus Educational Opportunity Grant program provides grant money to members through an application process.
 Applicants may request money for woodturning related classes, workshops, or symposium fees.

-- The turning challenge for the October meeting is Platters.
+- The turning challenge for the March meeting is a “Table like structure” (side table, cake stand, plant stand, etc.).

 - Great news!
 Craft Supplies have gone back to a 13% discount for Group Buy orders.
 We are having a special February Group Buy because a lot items ordered during the January meeting were out-of-stock and should be in stock now.
 February Group Buy orders must be received by Feb 20th.